eguvenc/framework_old/docs/general/README.md

 #### Using No Instantiate

-If you set second param to FALSE, you can instantiate the your model manually.
+If you set second param to false, you can instantiate the your model manually.
 ```php
 $user = new Model\User(false);